semgrep/semgrep/docs/config.md

 ## Config format

 This document provides examples for the .yaml format for specifying rules to sgrep.
-It does not cover the patterns themselves; for information on the query sytnax see [patterns.md](patterns.md)
+It does not cover the patterns themselves; for [the pattern syntax see patterns.md](patterns.md)

 If you want run these rules or ship them to your team, rather than write them, check out the easy-to-use [bento.dev](https://bento.dev)